LMunoz34/Leel.Svelte.FullStack/README.md

 ## Introduction

 This is a demo project that illustrates the use of Firebase in a full-stack application.
-The project is built with React for the front end, Node.js for the back end, and Firebase as the database.
+The project is built with Svelte for the front end, Node.jsand express for the back end, and Firebase as the database.
 It showcases user authentication, real-time updates, and various other Firebase features.

 ## Features